Meat Loaf - Welcome to the Neighbourhood

 Kiss me and baby give me something tender to remember you by…

-If I can't be with you—oh baby—all my life
+Girl: If I can’t be with you—oh baby—all my life

-The next best thing is you next to me
+Boy: The next best thing is you next to me

-All trough the night…
+All through the night…

-If this is the last kiss—let's make it last all night
+Both: If this is the last kiss—let’s make it last all night

 If this is the last time—that I'm ever, ever gonna hold you